Open-and-Sustainable/greendoc_theme/README.md

-# greendoc_theme
+# GreenDoc Theme
-Theme projects documentation
+This project contains the Open and Sustainable Documentation Theme for Jekyll.